ppy/osu-wiki/news/2022-09-07-new-featured-artists-nitro-fun-rezonate.md

 ---

-As of today, we've officially hit **300 total Featured Artists!** Celebrate this awesome milestone by one of the songs from [**Nitro Fun**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/299) or [**Rezonate**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/300) (which come in pre-timed beatmap templates, by the way).
+As of today, we've officially hit **300 total Featured Artists!** Celebrate this awesome milestone with one of the songs from [**Nitro Fun**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/299) or [**Rezonate**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/300) (which come in pre-timed beatmap templates, by the way).

-That's all for today's double-release!
+That's all for today's double release!
 Keep an eye on the [@osugame Twitter](https://twitter.com/osugame) for anything and everything circle-related, along with our next Featured Artist.

 Stay tuned.